fission/fission/README.md

 Getting started and documentation
 ===============================

 You can learn more about Fission and get started from [Fission Docs](https://docs.fission.io).
-See the [installation guide](https://docs.fission.io/installation/) for installing and running Fission.
+* See the [installation guide](https://docs.fission.io/installation/) for installing and running Fission.
+* See the [troubleshooting guide](https://docs.fission.io/trouble-shooting/) for debugging your functions and Fission installation.

 Contributing
 =================